Model-Intercomparison-Datasets/Vauclin1979/README.md

 This mismatch may be due to (1) the aquifer description of unsaturated and saturated layers limiting the capability to simulate infiltration and recharge in the unsaturated zone, or (2) the horizontal unsaturated flow assumptions no longer hold at the relatively  microscopic scales of this experiment.

 The SHUD simulated the groundwater table at all four measurement points (see Fig. \ref{fig:vauclin}(b).
 The maximum bias between simulation and Vauclin's observations is $ 5.5cm$, with $R^2$ = $0.99$, that is comparable to the bias $5.2 cm$ of numerical simulation in \citep{Vauclin1979}.
-When the calibration takes more soil parameters into account, the bias in simulation decreases to  $3 cm​$.
+When the calibration takes more soil parameters into account, the bias in simulation decreases to  $3 cm$.
 Certainly, the simplifications employed by SHUD for the unsaturated and saturated zone benefits the computation efficiency while limiting the applicability of the model for micro-scale problems.

 The simulations, compared against Vauclin's experiment, validate the algorithm for infiltration, recharge, and lateral groundwater flow.
 More reliable vertical flow within unsaturated layer requires multiple layers, which is planned in next version of SHUD.